How to Lower Credit Card Interest Rate and Save Money

 You can find the customer service number on your monthly billing statement or the back of your credit card.
 When you reach a customer service representative, kindly explain the reason for your call.
 If you can, lay the groundwork for your request by outlining details that reflect positively on you, such as being a good customer for years who makes timely monthly payments.

-If you don’t have success after the first call, don’t feel defeated.
+If you don't have success after the first call, don't feel defeated.
 It may take some persistence before your rate is lowered.
 Try making on-time payments for six consecutive months and then going back to your credit card issuer to make another request.
+Having a strong payment history typically goes a long way with lenders.

 Use a balance transfer credit card